psylinse/stream-zendesk-lead-desc/README.md

 # Syncing Sales Chat Transcripts in Real-Time with Zendesk Sell CRM and Stream Chat
-Can you imagine improving a chat experience in real-time during a chat experience?
-Would your chat applications be improved with more timely handling of customer chat inquiries?
+Can you imagine viewing your sales chat transcripts in real time from your sales CRM?
+Would your chat applications improve with more timely handling of customer chat inquiries?
 This post demonstrates how to leverage the powerful [Stream Chat API](https://getstream.io/chat/docs) to take action with a chat transcript as the transcript is happening, response by response.
-The techniques provided here will help you better understand key components of the Stream Chat API, so that you can leverage them for similar applications, either with [Zendesk Sell](https://www.zendesk.com/sell/) or other applications.
+The techniques provided here will help you better understand key components of the Stream Chat API, so that you can leverage them for similar applications, either with [Zendesk Sell](https://www.zendesk.com/sell/) or other CRMs.

-We show this through the use case of updating a Zendesk CRM Lead in real-time with the transcript messages of a **Customer**.
+We show this through the use case of updating a Zendesk Sell Lead in real-time with the transcript messages of a **Customer**.

 The simplified process of this post simply simulates a customer starting a sales chat.
-The customer chat screens pass the chat message to a `backend` API, which is the focus of this post.
+The customer chat components pass the chat message to a `backend` API, which is the focus of this post.
 The `backend` calls the Zendesk Sell API to update the desired **Lead Description**.
 You will see that the Zendesk lead description is updated after the customer send a message.
 The flow is illustrated below.

 ![](images/stream-to-zendesk-flow.png)

+> Note: we only focus on the **Customer** experience in this post.
+Similar steps can be taken to sync the admin messages.

 ## Technical Overview
 The applications described in this post are composed of: